Wardrobe of Mary, Queen of Scots: Dolls and Mary's cabinet

-The dolls are listed in the inventory with miscellaneous items which appear to be a remainder of her cabinet of curiosities in Scotland.
+Mary's dolls are listed in the inventory with miscellaneous items which appear to be a remainder of her cabinet of curiosities in Scotland.
 A cabinet room at Holyrood Palace had been fashioned for Mary by her valet Servais de Condé in September 1561, the walls lined with fabic called "Paris green".
 The work was financed with a loan from the banker and textile merchant Timothy Cagnioli.